mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 With Cypress, I'll often run into issues where Cypress claims that elements are not visible when screenshots show they, in fact, are visible.
 I didn't run into that with Playwright.

-## VS Code Integration

-There's an official VS Code plugin, which gives you auto-complete, which is something I've been missing.

 ## Single, consistent set of assertions

 Cypress allows both XX and YY style assertions, which always confuses me.